ACatThatPrograms/eth-adapter/README.md

 // If you want to use metamask / injected web3 await ethAdapter.connectToWeb3Wallet();

-// Or use a JSON Rpc Provider
-ethAdapter.setJsonRpcProvider() // Used by default if you don't use connectToWeb3Wallet()
+// OR, just use a JSON Rpc Provider ethAdapter.setJsonRpcProvider() // Used by default if you don't use connectToWeb3Wallet()

 let storedInt = await ethAdapter.contractMethods.STORAGE.retrieve_view_IN0_OUT1();